vitlok-cyberhawk/py3dtiles-dockerised/README.md

 ## Requirements

-You MUST have the latest version of Docker installed.
+Have the latest version of Docker installed on the host machine.

 ## How to install and use

-### Instalation
+### Installation

 Download the repository and run the command below to build a Docker image.